luckybluejay27/PhantomGalaxy/Lore/InterStellar TimeLine.md

 - The Cognition Core develops a probabilistic model to identify viable host candidates based on psychoneural dissociation tolerance and cognitive resilience.
 - A human subject—calm, emotionally flattened, and dissociative—meets the profile, with a **reduced likelihood of overfield psychosis or full personality overwrite**.
 - Preparations begin for **controlled cognitive integration**, marking the first **ethically consented experimental host** in Woven research history.
+# Accords Era

+**783 GS – Terran Archival Debate on Archon Intervention**

+- Terran councils raise formal objections to the Archon Continuum’s glassing of Hadron V, noting it as a point of contention in inter-faction discourse.

+- Accusations of overreach and violation of Terran sovereignty dominate inter-faction assemblies.

+- Juvians support Archon precedent, arguing it prevented systemic genocide.

+- Marks the opening disputes of the Accords Era: political tension replacing open war.

+- Agreements for reparation as noted by Archon Assembly for furthering support in Hadron V terraformation

+**784 GS – Formal Maid Petition for Servant Rescission**

+- Delivered as a public press release and letter of complaint to the Archon Continuum.

+- Issued after TMF had already revoked server access to Archon space and withdrawn accessible servants.

+- Public press release and a new bill is passed to enable safe release from TMF connections to maid in Terran Space or under Terran Citizenship.